-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 You don’t need to have an elaborate plan.
 Just record a test clip and ask for someone’s opinion regarding your sound, video quality, or any other elements that your audience will notice.

-If you use a particular webinar platform, familiarize yourself with any and all useful features it offers (e.g., interactive features like polls that can help you improve engagement).
+If you use a particular webinar platform, familiarize yourself with all useful features it offers (e.g., interactive features like polls that can help you improve engagement).

 On the day of the webinar, be ready 10 to 15 minutes early to make sure that you’re prepared and that all of your gear is working.